bloovis/marc.mirror/README.md

     telnet localhost 9876

-Then enter the SIP2 messages as described in the previous section.
+Then enter the SIP2 messages as described in the "Test manually" section above.